genesisgir/GenesisGir-Lessons-Vol-1/README.md

 me something you know that I dont but please just dont push your methods against me!
 I like to experiment and try things out on my own first
 I've made these programs to self-teach myself in a innovative way pushing myself to learn and also releasing my work for others to see how I made them.

 # Why did I start coding?
 I found an app called replika and was fascinated by the structure of how it worked and always was into computers as I was little and finnally started using source code to spill out my ideas!
 Firstly I was reccommended Visual Studio Code by a random Viewer and dived right into it and never looked back ever since.

+# what is Genesis Gir lessons Volume 1?
+(GGLV1)Genesis Gir lessons Volume 1 is a repository that is full of programs that I've made to share and show my progress in programming it contains various programs that self explain what each of line of code does so a novice like me can come along and learn from them essentially and can be very useful to someone starting out.
+Exciting adventures , beautiful story plots , Mysterious characters , and even Moogle appears in
+Volume 1 also I highly recommend to read and visit https://automatetheboringstuff.com/2e/chapter1/ to learn about the basic like I have because that website is where I learned the basic and it is very valuable to get started!
+So hopeully you gain some knowledge in these lessons and start making your own unique programs and such